makersacademy/takeaway-challenge/README.md

 ## My Approach

 I tackled this challenge by creating 4 types of classes: Takeaway, Menu, Basket, and Text.
 I created 2 different menus, allowing the user to load the menu that they prefer when ordering dishes.
 The way to use the app is as follows:
+* The user directly interacts only with the Takeaway class to place orders.
 * The preferred menu, the basket, and the text classes are loaded into the Takeaway class.
 * The user can `list_dishes` to see the menu.
 * Items can be added to the basket with `add_dish`, specifying the name of the item and the quantity.
 If the name given isn't on the menu, the user will see an error message.